ajayi-joseph/zenrouter/packages/zenrouter/docs/api/mixins.md

     final isLoggedIn = await authService.checkAuth();

     if (!isLoggedIn) {
-      // Redirect to login
-      return LoginRoute(redirectTo: '/dashboard');
+      // User not authenticated, redirect to login with return URL return LoginRoute(redirectTo: '/dashboard');
     }

-    // Stay on dashboard
-    return this;
+    // User is authenticated, proceed to dashboard return this;
   }